airacer-ucf/Workshops/README.md

-# workshops
+# Workshops

-Workshop Resources related to autonomous driving/racing for The AI Racer Grand Prix
+Workshop Resources and Tutorials related to autonomous driving/racing for The AI Racer Grand Prix.